-Occasionally, some products or substances you may come across at your church or church hall can potentially be hazardous to health.
-Usually, this is where they can be inhaled, come into contact with eyes or skin, or mistakenly swallowed by children.
+Usually, this is where they can be inhaled; come into contact with eyes or skin; or mistakenly swallowed by children or vulnerable adults.
 Here, the adverse effects are immediately noticeable.
-Typical substances could include those used for cleaning (e.g. bleach, drain unblocker and limescale remover); gardening (e.g. weed killers, insecticides and fertilisers); or for fuel (e.g. petrol, diesel and oil).
+Typical substances could include those used for cleaning (e.g. bleach, commercial dishwasher fluids and lime scale remover); 'gardening' (e.g. weed killers, insecticides and fertilisers); or for fuel (e.g. petrol, diesel and oil).

-Sometimes, the damaging effects of some hazardous substances may not be apparent for many years.
+Sometimes, the damaging effects of certain hazardous substances may not be apparent for many years.
 Usually, by that time it is too late to do anything about it.
 These substances can be less obvious, but include dusts, fumes, asbestos or lead.
 Some substances generated by animals and birds can also be harmful to health, such as large quantities of pigeon droppings.
-Even discarded needles can harbour blood-borne diseases such as HIV or hepatitis, and can be a problem for some churches.
+Even discarded needles can harbour blood-borne diseases such as HIV or hepatitis, and can be a problem for some organisations.